jb753/turbigen/doc/solver.rst

 - The real gas working fluid is less stable than the ideal gas, so take care with mesh generation and avoid racy solver settings.
-- It is vital that the limits of the tables are wide enough to cover fluid property values over the entire flow field, including local features like the suction peak, shock waves and boundary layers.
 - There is no handling of phase changes in the tables, so the fluid must remain a single phase for accurate results.
-- Of order 1000 poins may be required in each direction to get discretisation-independent results.
+- Of order 1000 points may be required in each direction to get discretisation-independent results.

 Configuration options